WorcestershireSource/KioskApp/README.md

 The user can pay using the square terminal - details of their payment are processed by Square and not passed through the kiosk app for security
 An walkthrough of the process is available here: https://youtu.be/r4SIV6AEF-Y

+## Learning
+I initially developed the application relying heavily on flask to track the users order, but this resulted in a slower user experience.
+To complete this project I therefore had to learn more about Javascript.
+I used the CS50 web development lectures and further online training including learning to use JQuery and AJax to ensure the site was responsive.
+I used the bootstrap framework to ensure the application displayed correctly in full screen view.
+I learned to use more of the tools in the Chrome Developer tool to debug my application and to check its appearance on different devices.
+Using the Square APIs was challenging and was the first time I'd had to follow that kind of developer documentation.
+Their developer dashboards and sandbox test environment provided excellent tools for testing and debugging the application.
+I made an initial mock up in Swift UI, but decided these languages would allow more flexibility in deployment hardware/tablets.

 ## Useful commands:
 python -m flask --debug run             Start a Flask session export SQUARE_ACCESS_TOKEN=     Include the correct token for Square to work - get it from the developer dashboard below